Best pour-over coffee maker 2023: classic coffee at its best

 Hand-wash only

-The Kalita Wave is a chic, trusted pour-over coffee maker that’s been popular since the early 2000’s.
-The design hasn’t changed much since, because it works so well.
+The Kalita Wave is a chic, trusted pour-over coffee maker that’s been popular since the early 2000s.
+The design hasn’t changed much since because it works so well.
 With three small holes in the bottom, it brews slightly slower, but noticeably more evenly than the average pour-over.

 The beautiful aesthetic alone of the Kalita Wave makes it a winner in our books.
 With a flat bottom, pour-over coffee drinkers agree this feature produces a rich, aromatic cup every time.

-Best batch pour-over
+Best pour-over for multiple servings

 2. Chemex Eight Cup Classic Pour-Over Glass Coffee Maker